hero background image

 Tight coupling

-In a monolithic architecture, all elements are closely connected and interrelated.
-Tight coupling is one of the main reasons why developers of monolithic solutions can’t easily enhance it with new technology or migrate it to other hosting platforms.
+In a monolithic architecture, all elements are closely related and interdependent.
+Tight coupling is one of the main reasons why developers can’t easily enhance monolithic solutions with new technologies or add modules to enable new business functions.

 Loose coupling

-In contrast, the MACH architecture enables developers to divide modules and services into smaller independent microservices.
-These components utilize API to communicate with each other and deliver content to customers.
+In contrast, the MACH architecture enables developers to decouple modules and services into smaller independent microservices.
+Such modular structure enables reworks or upgrades of individual components without disrupting the entire system.

 Data management

-Each microservice has its own database, which helps developers quickly reconfigure microservices to perform different business functions or integrate them into the brand's processes via API.
+Each microservice has its own database, which allows developers to quickly reconfigure them or integrate with other solutions.

 Large components